 Insulation acts as a barrier to heat flow and is essential for keeping your home warm in winter and cool in summer.
 A well-insulated and well-designed home provides year-round comfort, and can cut cooling and heating bills by up to half – which, in turn, reduces the carbon footprint of the home.

-Made from 80 percent recycled glass bottles and with no formaldehyde, Earthwool is a sustainable insulation option we love to use in Ecoliv homes.
+Made from 80 percent recycled glass bottles and with no formaldehyde, Earthwool is one of the best eco-friendly insulation materials and we love to use it in Ecoliv homes.
 Earthwool is ranked best performing insulation in terms of low environmental impact and even improves the indoor air quality of buildings where it is installed.

 Have you ever passed a residential construction site and noticed the bright blue wrap on the house before the cladding has been installed?
 That's a wrap that's designed to prevent the flow of moisture into the structure.
 But not all wraps are made equally, with some significantly better for the environment and the health of the home.